Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Area

-To see this, assume the contrary.
-Then, there exists a vertical line segment~$v$ of~$\TR$ that is cut by~$g$; see Figure~\ref{fig:make-C2-1}.
-Thus, the two endpoints of~$v$ lie at least one unit above and below $g$, respectively.
+Next, we observe that~$g$ does not cross any vertical line segment of~$\TR$; instead, there is a horizontal line segment of~$\TR$ lying on~$g$.
+To see this, suppose the contrary.
+Thus, there exists a vertical line segment~$v$ of~$\TR$ that is cut by~$g$; see Fig.~\ref{fig:make-C2-1}.
+Thus, the two endpoints of~$v$ lie at least one unit above and below~$g$, respectively.
 Consider the horizontal line segment of~$\TR$ starting at the top endpoint of~$v$.
 We can move the horizontal segment downwards and place it on~$g$.
-By this, the angle sequence does not change and the polygon remains simple as all line segments of~$\BL$, the only segments that might cross~$\TR$ after his operation, lie below~$g$ by at least one unit.
-Hence, by moving the horizontal edge downwards, we in fact shrink the polygon; a contradiction to its optimality.
+By this operation, the angle sequence does not change and the polygon remains simple as all line segments of~$\BL$, the only segments that might cross~$\TR$ after his operation, lie below~$g$ by at least one unit.
+Hence, by moving the horizontal edge downwards, we in fact shrink the area of the polygon; a contradiction to its optimality.
 Thus,~$g$ contains a horizontal line segment of~$\TR$.

-Now, we cut the polygon through~$g$ into two parts; see Figure~\ref{fig:make-C2-2}.
-Then, we shift the upper part to the left until~$\BL$ intersects the bottom right corner of~$\Btl$.
-The resulting polygon realizes the same angle sequence as before and has the same area as before; see Figure~\ref{fig:make-C2-3}.
-However, now~$\BL$ intersects a corner of~$\Btl$.
-If the polygon is not yet canonical, then we repeat the procedure with $\Bbr$ and get a canonical optimum polygon.
-Hence, the canonical property~\ref{xycanon:corner} holds. \end{subproof}
+Now, we cut the polygon through~$g$ into two parts; see Fig.~\ref{fig:make-C2-2}.
+Then, we shift the upper part to the left until the endpoint of~$\BL$ coincides with the bottom right corner of~$\Btl$; see Fig.~\ref{fig:make-C2-3}.
+Hence, Property~\ref{xycanon:corner} is satisfied for~$\Btl$.
+Moreover, the resulting polygon realizes the same angle sequence as before and has the same area as before.
+Note that if~$\Bbr$ satisfied Property~\ref{xycanon:corner} before the shift operation, then it also satisfies the property afterwards: If its interior corner (top left corner) lies below~$g$, then any edge containing the corner will remain unchanged as we do not change anything below~$g$.
+If its interior corner lies on~$g$, then~$\Bbr$ can only satisfy Property~\ref{xycanon:corner} by an endpoint of~$\TR$ which has also to lie on~$g$.
+During the shift operation, we move this endpoint only to the left, thus the property remains fulfilled for~$\Bbr$.

+If the polygon is not yet canonical, then we repeat the procedure with~$\Bbr$ (without losing Property~\ref{xycanon:corner} for~$\Btl$) and obtain a canonical optimum polygon.
+Hence, Property~\ref{xycanon:corner} holds. \end{proof}

+Let~$\Popt$ be a canonical optimum polygon.
+Without loss of generality, Property~\ref{xycanon:corner} is satisfied for~$\Btl$ and~$\Bbr$.
 Consider the line segment of~$\TR$ and the line segment of~$\BL$ that connect to~$\Btl$ in a canonical polygon.
-The two line segments are (a) both horizontal, (b) both vertical, or (c) perpendicular to each other.
+The two line segments are connected to a same edge of~$\Btl$ and are \begin{listRoman} \item both horizontal, \item both vertical, or \item perpendicular to each other. \end{listRoman} The same holds for~$\Bbr$.
 Consequently, there is only a constant number of ways in which the stairs outside the two bounding boxes are connected to them.
-(The number of combinations is further limited as both case (a) and case (b) can appear only once.)
+Even more, the three cases cannot appear arbitrarily in an optimum polygon as we will see below.